Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Delete-reply-to-message.md

 **Step 2**

-1. After step 1, click on the undo button for deleted message on MS Teams.
+1. After step 1, click on the undo button for deleted message in the linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MM.
+2. Navigate to the linked channel or DM/GM on MM and refresh the page.

 **Expected**